USS Lady Prevost

 USS Lady Prevost was a schooner captured from the British during the War of 1812 and pressed into use in the United States Navy.

-Built in 1810 as Lady Prevost at Canadian Provisional Marine in Amherstburg, Ontario, Canada, she was a 13-gun ship named for the wife of General Sir George Prevost, Commander-in-Chief of the British armies along the Canadian-New York border in the War of 1812.
-She operated out of Navy Island Royal Naval Shipyard.
+Built in 1810 as Lady Prevost at the Canadian Provisional Marine in Amherstburg, Upper Canada, she was a 13-gun ship named for the wife of General Sir George Prevost, Commander-in-Chief of the British armies along the border between the Canadas and New York.
+She operated out of the Navy Island Royal Naval Shipyard.